Importance Of Debt To Income Ratio In Mortgages

 Below Is The Theory On Debt To Income Ratios But This Is Not The Correct Information

-In the U.S., for conforming loans, the following limits are currently typical: Conventional financing limits are typically 28/36.
-FHA limits are currently 31/43.
-VA limits are only calculated with one DTI of 41.
+In the U.S., for conforming loans, the following limits are currently typical: Conventional financing limits are typically 45% FOR FANNIE and 50% for FREDDIE.
+FHA VA limits are only calculated with one DTI of 41.
 (This is effectively equal to 41/41, although VA does not use that notation.)
 USDA 29/41

 Non Conforming Loans

 Back ratio limits up to 55 became common for nonconforming loans in the 2000s, as the financial industry experimented with looser credit, with innovative terms and mechanisms, fueled by a real estate bubble.
 The mortgage business underwent a shift as the traditional mortgage banking industry was shadowed by an infusion of lending from the shadow banking system that eventually rivaled the size of the conventional financing sector.
 The subprime mortgage crisis produced a market correction that revised these limits downward again for many borrowers, reflecting a predictable tightening of credit after the laxness of the credit bubble.
 Creative financing (involving riskier ratios) still exists, but nowadays is granted with tighter, more sensible qualification of customers.